 Medicare Advantage Plans offer a few key differences that distinguish them from Parts A and B of the Original Medicare system managed by the federal government.
 While Part A pays for inpatient care at a hospital and Part B covers services and supplies used to treat or prevent medical conditions, Medicare Advantage Plans come with a few added benefits.
 Plans are required to offer the same level of care as Original Medicare and may include additional health care benefits, such as prescription drug coverage, routine hearing, vision, and dental exams, and fitness club memberships:

-- In 2019, there were 220 Medicare Advantage Plans available in California.
+- In 2022, there are 458 Medicare Advantage Plans available in California

 Medicare Advantage Plans in California

 Compare ratings of some of California’s Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||NCQA rating||J.D.
 Power ranking|

 |Aetna||4 stars||A||A+||2.5 to 4.5 stars||Fifth out of 10|

 |Anthem Blue Cross Blue Shield||4 to 4.5 stars||A+||A+||Not rated||Sixth out of 10|

 |Cigna||4 stars||A-||Not rated||2.5 to 4.5 stars||Seventh out of 10|